Aphrontos/Complicate-Rock-Paper-Scissors/README.md

 **Paper**    | W    | D     | L
 **Scissors** | L    | W     | D

-The above SW Chart doesn't really make any sense to the average person.
+The above SWLAM doesn't really make any sense to the average person.
 So another relabelling is needed.
 What's the most neutral way to name categories?
 With numbers of course!